Services to Xavier Students

 - Crisis and Emergency Services

 - Outreach Services

 How to get to the Sycamore House

-The Psychological Services Center is located on the west side of campus in the Sycamore House, on Winding Way next to Schmidt Fieldhouse.
+The Psychological Services Center is located on the west side of campus at Sycamore House, 3818 Winding Way, next to Schmidt Fieldhouse.
 Click here for directions.

 Our telephone number is 745-3531.
 Our office hours are from 9:00AM to 5:00PM.
 Monday through Friday, with some evening hours available during the week.